"Memories Of Our Sweet, Wonderful Children"

 extraordinary intelligence - avid Rangers fan -

-compassion for the homeless - adored camp group leader - race horse afficionado -
+adored camp group leader - race horse afficionado -

 handsome -Great sense of humor -